-- 6 .1 Employees have the following responsibilities: - Must not drink alcohol or use drugs during contracted working hours. - Must not drink alcohol or use drugs during breaks, including lunch breaks, or immediately before work. - Must not drink immediately prior to work, or when 'on call / standby". - Must not operate machinery or drive a vehicle (whether Council owned or private when on Council business) whilst under the influence of alcohol or drugs. - To consider the adverse impression caused by the smell of alcohol on their breath. - Be familiar with this Policy. - Be aware of alcohol and drugs issues and act accordingly. - Seek help if worried about their own drinking/drug habits. - Avoid covering up or colluding with colleagues. - Encourage colleagues to seek help if they have any worries about substance usage. - 6.2 Managers have the following responsibilities to: - Set a good example and be familiar with this Policy. - Ensure that employees are familiar with this Policy and understand their role within it. - Be aware of the effects/signs of alcohol and drug misuse and monitor changes in performance, attendance etc. - Intervene early when there are signs of problems and agree a support programme for the employee in conjunction with the Occupational Health and Wellbeing Unit. - Develop sensitive interviewing skills and be able to adopt a nonjudgmental approach. - Accept that employees with a problem will not always be ready, or willing to disclose the problem. - Set a good example through responsible use of alcohol.
+- 6.1 Employees have the following responsibilities: - must not drink alcohol or use drugs during contracted working hours; - must not drink alcohol or use drugs during breaks, including lunch breaks, or immediately before work; - must not drink or use drugs when on call/standby; - must not operate machinery or drive a vehicle (whether Council owned or private when on Council business) whilst under the influence of alcohol or drugs; - to consider the adverse impression caused by the smell of alcohol on their breath; - to be familiar with this policy; - to be aware of alcohol and drugs issues and act accordingly; - to seek help if worried about their own drinking/drug habits; - to avoid covering up or colluding with colleagues; - to encourage colleagues to seek help if they have any worries about substance usage. - 6.2 Managers have the following responsibilities: - to set a good example and be familiar with this policy; - to ensure that employees are familiar with this policy and understand their role within it; - to be aware of the effects/signs of alcohol and drug misuse and monitor changes in performance, attendance, etc.; - to intervene early when there are signs of problems and agree a support programme for the employee in conjunction with the Occupational Health and Wellbeing Unit; - to develop sensitive interviewing skills and be able to adopt a nonjudgmental approach; - to accept that employees with a problem will not always be ready or willing to disclose the problem; - to set a good example through responsible use of alcohol and nonuse of illegal drugs;

-- Ensure employees are aware of the adverse impression caused by the smell of alcohol on the breath of an employee on colleagues and particularly where their job involves direct dealings with the public. - Refer employees for assistance as appropriate to the Occupational Health and Wellbeing Unit. - Be aware of aspects of the work situation that may contribute to future problems e.g. stressful shift patterns. - 6.3.
-The Occupational Health and Wellbeing Unit have a responsibility to: - Provide information about alcohol and drugs. - Respond to referrals and provide an assessment service. - Determine continued fitness for work. - Provide an impartial and confidential counselling service for employees (which may involve referral to another specialist agency). - Advise managers on how to manage the situation in the workplace. - 6.4.
-Human Resources have a responsibility to: - Refer employees for further help or assistance to the Occupational Health and Wellbeing Unit. - Provide relevant training for implementation of the Policy. - Advise and work with managers in implementing the Policy.
+- to ensure employees are aware of the adverse impression caused by the smell of alcohol on their breath; - to refer employees for assistance as appropriate to the Occupational Health and Wellbeing Unit; - to be aware of aspects of the work situation that may contribute to future problems e.g. stressful shift patterns. - 6.3.
+The Occupational Health and Wellbeing Unit has a responsibility: - to provide information about alcohol and drugs; - to respond to referrals and provide an assessment service; - to determine continued fitness for work; - to provide an impartial and confidential counselling service for employees (which may involve referral to another specialist agency); - to advise managers on how to manage the situation in the workplace. - 6.4.
+Human Resources have a responsibility: - to refer employees for further help or assistance to the Occupational Health and Wellbeing Unit; - to provide relevant training for implementation of the policy; - to advise and work with managers in implementing the policy.

-7. CAPABILITIES AND CONDUCT
+7. CAPABILITY AND CONDUCT

-Capability:
+Capability